AndroidDoctorr/.NETInstructorsGuide2020/1GoldBadge/Week1/Day2/LectureMaterials/ValueTypes.md

 ### Enums

-As we proceed through C# we'll find outself making new types.
+As we proceed through C# we'll find ourselves making new types.
 Exciting, right‽ One of the easiest ways to do this is with an **enum**.

 An enum has two main parts:
 * A name (the name of the type)